Skip Navigation

 Rory and his wife, Cindy, are the proud parents of three children.

 Elizabeth Sorokac is an owner and founder of the law firm of Reisman Sorokac.
 Ms. Sorokac has been practicing law in Nevada for more than 20 years.
-She received her Bachelor of Science from Michigan State University and her Juris Doctor from Gonzaga University School of Law.
+She received her Bachelor of Science in Chemistry from Michigan State University and her Juris Doctor from Gonzaga University School of Law.

 Katarina Gale is the co-founder of GreenGale Farms, a 40-acre Las Vegas-based farm, animal sanctuary, and event venue.